airtai/faststream/docs/docs/en/howto/nats/dynaconf.md

 ```

 !!! note
-    KeyValue watcher will receive latest value on startup
+    The KeyValue watcher will receive the latest value on startup.

 ??? example "Full Example"
     ```python linenums="1"